ivanvison/POMTraining/README.md

 Thank you for getting to this point.
-This repository was created for a Page Object Model training.
+This repository was created for a Page Object Model  or Page Object Design Pattern training with Java, TestNG and Selenium.

 ## Topics Covered
 - Concepts and Advantages